 |Title:||Special Teams Coordinator / Offensive Line Coach|

 RECRUITING AREAS: Western Pa., South Jersey,

-Kevin Barger is in his sixth season on the CUA coaching staff.
+Kevin Barger is in his seventh season on the CUA coaching staff.
 After coaching the defensive line for three seasons, Barger moved to the other side of the ball in 2011 to coach the offensive line.
 He also serves as the Cardinals' Special Teams Coordinator.

 Barger joined the Cardinals staff from Ursinus College where he worked for four seasons as the defensive line coach, special teams coordinator, and strength and conditioning coach.
 During that time Barger’s special teams were ranked among the best in Division III, finishing fourth in the nation in kickoff return yardage in 2006, and second in the same category in 2007.

 2013 saw the Cardinals come in third in scoring offense, second in total offense, third in rushing offense, and tied for fourth in sacks against.
 Barger's leadership and knowledge of the sport provided quality guidance for the Cardinals offensive and special teams units.

 In 2012, Barger mentored a very young CUA offensive line that

 paved the way for the nation's fourth-ranked passing attack (328.2

 yards per game), with two Cardinals, Michael 'Shea and Kody Jones,

 honors after not allowing a sack for the entire season.